-If you have additional time in the area, it is worthwhile to visit the San Francisco De Asis Church.
+With additional time in the area, visit the San Francisco De Asis Church.
 The church is located about 4 miles south of Taos on the south side of New Mexico Road 68.
 The church was constructed between 1772 and 1816 as the mission church at Ranchos de Taos.
 It continues to be a place of worship and an integral part of the community.
 This adobe church is a beautiful example of Spanish colonial architecture and is popular with photographers.
 It is a National Historic Landmark.

 Visiting Taos Pueblo – Know Before You Go

 Taos Pueblo is open to the public Thursday through Monday except when required to close for community events and religious ceremonies.
 Guided tours begin at 9:00 am and depart approximately every 20 minutes.
 Visiting is allowed on Feast Days when special rules apply.
 See the Taos Pueblo website for full hours, closure dates and Feast Days.

 How long does it take to tour Taos Pueblo?

 Allow 1 to 2 hours for a visit, adding more time if you have a large interest in arts and crafts.

 Free parking is available outside of the walled pueblo.
 You will be directed to a lot where you may park.
 An admission fee applies and is paid at the admissions building, outside the adobe walls.
 Check the website for the current fee.

 There are shops within the pueblo where a variety of traditional and contemporary art and craft work as well as food are available for purchase.
 These shops are part of homes and are clearly marked with signs.
 Only homes with signs noting them as open for business can be entered.

 Artists from Taos Pueblo also sell arts and crafts at the Visitor Center in nearby Taos (1201 Paseo Del Pueblo Sur) Tuesdays to Fridays.